MAME: Multidimensional Adaptive Metamer Exploration with Human Perceptual Feedback: Introduction

 \subsection{Proposed Approach: The MAME Framework}

-In this study, we propose a framework for exploring high-dimensional human metameric spaces directly, called Multidimensional Adaptive Metamer Exploration (MAME) (Figure~\ref{fig:mame}).
-The MAME framework enables direct multidimensional exploration of the human metameric space by utilizing online image generation based on human feedback, thereby relaxing the constraints that a human-aligned model is needed beforehand.
+In this study, we propose a framework for exploring high-dimensional human metameric spaces, called Multidimensional Adaptive Metamer Exploration (MAME) (Figure~\ref{fig:mame}).
+The MAME framework enables multidimensional exploration of human perceptual boundaries along model-defined directions by utilizing online image generation based on human feedback, thereby relaxing the constraints that a human-aligned model is needed beforehand.
 Specifically, in the MAME framework, the model is used solely to determine the search direction for human metamers.
 While it is better for the model to be biologically plausible when determining the direction, the final human metameric boundary can be determined independent of the model’s metamers.
 This aspect relaxes the constraints on human metamer exploration.
 Furthermore, to enhance the efficiency of multidimensional exploration, we employ online image generation guided by trial-wise human feedback, enabling the adaptive search for metameric boundaries.

 In the experiment, we tested our MAME framework using a biologically plausible CNN, an adversarially trained ResNet50, on a natural image dataset, ImageNet.
 The key contributions of our MAME framework can be summarized as follows: